SSpeights/PowerShellGuide/powershell-framework.md

 **Achtung:** When you search for Powershell cmdlets or scripts you can use verbs or nouns or both.
 You can also use wildcard characters like \* for your search.

-## Aliases
+## Cmdlet aliases

 The Verb-Noun pattern is good to get started and helps with intuitive discovery of cmdlets - so you can find and use them fast.
-Once you get to know the cmdlets, you can use the alias to script cmdlets more quickly.
+Once you get to know the cmdlets though, you can use the alias to script cmdlets more quickly.
 For example, `get-command` cmdlet alias is `gcm`.
 You can get the complete list of PS-aliases by type `get-alias` or its alias, `gal`, in the PS-console.

 Command alias is also included in the help of individual commands.
 By typing `help get-command`, you can see the alias "gcm" in the get-command help page.